End stage MS

 What symptoms might indicate you're vulnerable to end stage MS?

-All of the above can lead to you needing an increasing number of emergency admissions to hospital.
-If you experience an infection it can put you at risk of developing sepsis.
+Infections are a particular concern.
+If you get an infection you can be at risk of developing sepsis.
 Sepsis is a potentially life-threatening condition where the body's immune system overreacts to an infection and begins to attack it's own organs and tissues.
 If not treated quickly it can lead to organ failure and death.
 Sepsis is sometimes referred to as septicaemia or blood poisoning.

 Many of these symptoms are similar to those seen in someone with advanced MS, so it can be difficult to determine whether you've entered the end stage of MS. However, whilst treatment for advanced MS aims to help you improve medically, in end stage MS you may no longer respond to treatment and so the focus shifts to helping you live to the end of your life with respect, dignity and as comfortably as possible.
-When you reach the end stage of MS it might be appropriate for you to access end of life palliative care services.
+If you reach the end stage of MS it might be appropriate for you to access end of life palliative care services and 24 hour care.

 Advance care planning